zenna/Lens.jl/README.md

-# A Lens into the soul of your program
+# A lens into the soul of your program

 Lens.jl is a simple Julia library to introspect on the runtime behaviour of your programs, with minimal interference with the program itself.
 It is useful when